PrithiPal/BioInformatics/README.md

 The scope of intended explanation leaves the technical aspects entailing the research and discuss information relevant to obtain stastical results using programming toools.

+## **Contextual Information**

+In beginning, the **publication** summarizing identified peptide of mouse species \(mouse publication\) **and** glyco FASTA file for mouse was **provided**.

+**Glyco protein \(.**FASTA**\):** This file uses special format to list the significant properties of glycol proteins.
+The FASTA format is as below:

+&lt;---example of protein entry from glyco fasta file---&gt;

+First line tells information for protein identification and the remainder of lines depicts protein sequence.

+The standardized glyco data for indexed species can be found in online BASIC \(Basic Local Alignment Search Tool\) database.

+**Mouse publication**\(.pdf\): It lists all identified peptides and associated relevant variables in the study.
+The mouse publication forms the basis for the information employed for the analysis.
+This means all piece of peptide information encountered in later parts would be inherited from this single pdf publication.
+The significant characteristic of each peptide sequence \(one row in publication\) are as listed below:

+·CDS ID and Worm pep ID : Technical protein identifiers

+·Protein description : description of protein

+·Peptide position \(from\)

+·Peptide position \(to\)

+·Preceding residue

+·Peptide sequence

+·C-terminal peptide residue

+·No. of potential sites

+·Glycosylated site-1 and site-2

+Again the definitions of these biological variables are not in scope of consideration unless their applicability arises.

+Glyco FASTA file and Mouse publication becomes the